 Employees depend on the companies they work for to have a cash flow.

 If the company faces difficulties, it will suffer the consequences even without participating in the decisions.
 The cash flow of employees depends on the decisions of others.

 The second group, that of self-employed professionals and also small business owners, are those who can work on their own, receiving according to what they produce.

 They then work for themselves, that is, if they work they receive money and if they do not work they do not receive it.

-In the case of the self-employed, they have the power to decide on their work, but they only guarantee the flow of money if they are actively working.
+In the case of the self-employed, they have the power to decide on their work, but they only guarantee the flow of money if they are actively working MyCCPay official Site features.

 The third group is that of the owners of big businesses.
 They look for good systems, a good network and competent people who help in the growth of the business.

 The great goal of these people is freedom.
-This freedom is perfectly possible since your business does not need your direct work to function.
+This freedom is perfectly possible since your business does not need your direct work to functioned MyCCPay official Site.